Jovan Todorović

-Jovan Branislav Todorović (Јован Бранислав Тодоровић) is a Serbian–American film director and multidisciplinary artist based in New York and Belgrade.
+Jovan Branislav Todorović (Јован Бранислав Тодоровић; born 1979) is a Serbian–American film director and multidisciplinary artist based in New York and Belgrade.

 Early life and education

 Todorović was born in Belgrade in 1979.
-He studied film at Columbia College Chicago in 1999 and earned a degree in Film and TV Directing at the Faculty of Dramatic Arts in Belgrade in 2010.
-Later, Todorović earned an MFA from the same institution.
+He studied film at Columbia College Chicago in 1999, and then earned a degree in Film and TV Directing at the Faculty of Dramatic Arts in Belgrade in 2010.
+Later, Todorović earned his MFA from the same institution.
 He is a member of the Directors Guild of America.

 Career

 Documentary and shorts

-Todorović wrote and directed The Belgrade Phantom (2009), a feature documentary recounting a 1979 folk tale about a stolen Porsche that chases through Belgrade nightly.
+Todorović wrote and directed The Belgrade Phantom (2009), a documentary recounting a 1979 folk tale about a stolen Porsche that drove through Belgrade at night.
 The film premiered at the International Documentary Film Festival Amsterdam (IDFA), and later screened at the Centre Pompidou within the Hors Pistes program in 2011.
-Beginning in 2015, he occasionally lived inside a juvenile correctional facility in southern Serbia, filming his daily life.
+Beginning in 2015, he occasionally lived inside a juvenile correctional facility in southern Serbia, filming daily life inside.
 The short Juvenile (2016) premiered on Dazed, which discussed the ethics and aims of the project.
-He later expanded the material into a feature-length film, completed in 2022, which appeared on the EnergaCAMERIMAGE 2022 programme in Toruń.
+He later expanded the material into a feature-length film, completed in 2022, which appeared on the Energa CAMERIMAGE 2022 programme in Toruń.
 Todorović also directed You're Dead, America (2017), a short film for Motionpoems based on a text by poet Danez Smith, released by Nowness.

 Music videos

-Todorović’s music-video credits include Jessie Ware’s “Spotlight” (2020), shot on Tito’s Blue Train, and was widely covered by the music press.
-His other credits include Major Lazer & Anitta’s “Make It Hot” (2019), SOHN’s “Hard Liquor” (2017), Rosie Lowe’s “Birdsong” (2019), Paul Kalkbrenner’s “Schwer” (2023), and Inhaler’s “Your House” (2024).
-Recent coverage highlights the technological and aesthetic character of his work: Schwer was described as ground-breaking for its fusion of volumetric capture and live action.
+Todorović's music-video credits include Jessie Ware’s "Spotlight" (2020), shot on Tito's Blue Train, which received significant coverage in the music press.
+His other credits include Major Lazer & Anitta's "Make It Hot" (2019), SOHN’s "Hard Liquor" (2017), Rosie Lowe’s "Birdsong" (2019), Paul Kalkbrenner’s "Schwer" (2023), and Inhaler's "Your House" (2024).
+Recent coverage has highlighted the technological and aesthetic character of his work: Schwer was described as ground-breaking for its fusion of volumetric capture and live action.
 Your House was framed as a stylized, fractured-love portrait with tight editorial rhythm.

 Commercials

-On the commercial side, his credits include GM — “Crafting the One / See You on the Road” (Droga5/Smuggler) and Tissot — “Focus Forward” (Le Pub/Smuggler).
+Todorovic's has made commercials for GM — "Crafting the One / See You on the Road" (Droga5/Smuggler) and Tissot — "Focus Forward" (Le Pub/Smuggler).
 He is represented commercially by Smuggler.
-His film “The Future Isn’t Waiting” for Nike Japan (2020) explored bullying and discrimination; the piece prompted nationwide debate and substantial international coverage with reporting in The Guardian and The Asahi Shimbun.
-For Diesel — “Hate Couture” (2018), he collaborated with Publicis Italy and Stink Films on a campaign which turned real online insults into couture pieces modeled by high-profile figures (including Nicki Minaj, Gucci Mane and Bella Thorne); Shots profiled the staging and reception, and the campaign went on to win multiple awards including Lions at Cannes.
-In 2024 he directed Experience Abu Dhabi — “Find Your Pace”, a large-scale tourism campaign shot on 65mm with cinematographer Oliver Millar.
+His 2020 film The Future Isn’t Waiting for Nike Japan explored bullying and discrimination.
+The piece was mentioned in The Guardian and The Asahi Shimbun.
+For Diesel — Hate Couture (2018), he collaborated with Publicis Italy and Stink Films on a campaign which turned real online insults into couture pieces modeled by high-profile figures (including Nicki Minaj, Gucci Mane and Bella Thorne); Shots profiled the staging and reception, and the campaign went on to win multiple awards including Lions at Cannes.
+In 2024 he directed Find Your Pace for Experience Abu Dhabi, a tourism campaign shot on 65mm with cinematographer Oliver Millar.

-He also directed the global adidas film “See My Creativity”, spotlighting women in sports.
+He also directed the global Adidas film See My Creativity, spotlighting women in sports.